rrobbes/EngineeringOfMobileSystemsV2/15-Effect/README.md

 At first glance, one could think that the cleanup function could be passed as a third argument, but this would have issues.
 In particular, if the cleanup function needs data from the effect, it would need to be stored in the component state.
 By returning a callback, this data can be kept in the scope of the effect only.
 Imagine a component that logs a user in, and gets a session ID.
 When the component is unmounted, the user would log out, passing out the session ID.
 We can either store this in the state, or just keep this in scope of the effect and the cleanup function.

 When is it time to cleanup?
 By default, it is:
-- When the component is unmounted
+- When the component is unmounted, to release all resources.
-- Before the effect is re-run
+- Before the effect is re-run if it depends on a dependency from the dependency arrays.
+This allows to reallocate resources if needed.
+For example, if a prop indicates a data source to monitor, and it changes from A to B, we want to unsubscribe from A during cleanup, before subscribing to B when running the effect.

 For instance, a subscription ([example from here](https://reactjs.org/docs/hooks-effect.html#example-using-hooks-1)) could look like: